 This part of the process isn’t clear yet.
 People who belong to the first vaccine groups — doctors, nurses and other medical professionals — are being notified by their employers about how to sign up for the vaccine.
 Some pharmacy chains have been employed to visit nursing homes and assisted living centers to vaccinate workers and residents who sign up at their location.

-People who are 75 and older will eventually be able to call their doctor or their local pharmacy to get in line or they will be notified by the Department of Health.
-By the time we get to this stage in 2021, I expect we’ll have a lot more information.
+People who are 65 and older can call their doctor or their local hospital to get in line or they will be notified by the Department of Health.
+This page on the Department of Health website is a vaccine location finder.
+You still will need to contact these organizations and from what I've heard, this is not an easy or quick task.